IES University College London

 University College London is situated near Regent’s Park in the heart of the Bloomsbury district, the center of London.
 The cultural attractions of London are within easy reach of the College.
 Nearby are more than twenty theaters, the Royal Opera House, the National Gallery and the National Portrait Gallery.
 The National Theater, the Victoria and Albert and Geological Museums, and the Museums of Science and Natural History are also within easy walking distance, while the International Students House, and the lively Soho area are a few minutes away.
 The College’s central position, in relation to such features of the cultural and social life of the capital city, makes traveling and access simple.

-Non-US citizens should consult with IES Abroad and Denise Allison, Director of International Student Services, before applying to the program.
+Non-US citizens should consult with IES Abroad and the Office of International Student Support before applying to the program.

 - Fees: Students pay Haverford tuition and room to Haverford College.
 Haverford will then be responsible for submitting payments to the program.